 The best budget keyboard for gaming we've tested so far is the Redragon K552-RGB.
 This very affordable keyboard is surprisingly well-built and features mechanical switches, which is great at this price point.
 It comes in a variety of clicky, tactile switches, which might not be for everyone.
 It's also a TKL design without a NumPad, which provides more space for your mouse (see our recommendations for the best gaming mice).

 Our unit has Outemu Blue switches, which have a small bump before actuation and require a bit more force to actuate.
 They provide a very satisfactory audible clicky feedback at each keypress, which can get pretty loud.
 This keyboard also has full RGB lighting, but since there's no official software, you'll need to make all customization changes directly on the board.
 On the upside, you can control the backlight of individual keys.

 Unfortunately, no software support also means that you can't save different profiles.
 It also doesn't have a wrist rest, which would have made it a bit more comfortable to use.
-Nevertheless, this is very affordable for a mechanical gaming keyboard and it offers great overall value.
+Nevertheless, it's very affordable for a mechanical gaming keyboard, making this the best budget keyboard for gaming.

 On the downside, it doesn't have any dedicated macro keys, but you can program all its keys, so this shouldn't be that much of an issue for most people.
-This is one of the best keyboards for gaming if you don't want a mechanical one.
+Overall, for its budget price, this membrane keyboard is one of the best non-mechanical keyboards for gaming that we've tested so far.

 Our recommendations above are what we think are currently the best keyboards for gaming for most people.
 We factor in the price (a cheaper product wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no keyboard that is difficult to find or almost out of stock everywhere).